 “Set a guard, O Lord, over my mouth; keep watch over the door of my lips!”
 (Psalm 141:3)

 The Bible tells us, “Pleasant words are a honeycomb, sweet to the soul and healing to the bones.”
-(Proverbs 16:24) God’s word instructs us in the way we are to go, and we use words to honor and glorify Him.
-(Psalm 32:8)
+(Prov.
+16:24) God’s word instructs us in the way we are to go, and we use words to honor and glorify Him.
+Psalm 119:105 (Psalm 119:105)

 The Bible has much to say about our use of words, both their value when properly used and their danger when misused.
 Jesus said, “It is not what goes into the mouth that defiles a person, but what comes out of the mouth, this defiles a person.”
 (Matthew 15:11) A person’s speech reveals the character and the true condition of the heart.
 James tells us that the tongue (speech) can set our life on fire, but the one who is able to control it can control all other aspects of his life.
 Is not our heart spiritually unhealthy when out of the same mouth we bless God and curse men?
 James says, “These things ought not to be…” (James 3:9-10)